Exploring the hidden gems of South Africa's famed coastal region

 After waking to the sound of birds and starting the final day of my Garden Route adventure with a walk amidst 1,000-year-old milkwood and towering yellowwood trees, I was ready to abseil in the secluded Kaaimans Gorge with the experienced and incredibly friendly guides at Eden Adventures.
 After receiving detailed instructions on how best to shimmy down a rockface attached to a rope, I started to question some of my life choices.
 Still, any fears were soon quelled by the hilarious grandfather-grandson duo who bounded down the rocks on their first attempt without breaking a sweat.
 These two daredevils are quite the pair, and they head back to Eden Adventures every year for different bonding experiences together.
 So whether you fancy boulder hopping, cliff jumping and swimming down narrow canyons, or hiring a canoe to explore the various waterways in the area, it’s clear that this adventure company in Wilderness will make you want to keep coming back for more.

-It’s a place to which you will want to return again and again
+The Garden Route is a place you will want to return to again and again

 And this for me is what the Garden Route is all about.
 It is a place to which you will want to return again and again, for an incredible experience each time.
 No matter what your age or what you choose to do along this scenic stretch of South Africa, whether you’re looking for solitude or an adrenalin fix, this area of the world will be sure not to disappoint.
 The landscapes will leave you in awe, the restaurants and markets are worth the new waistline, and the activities will have you ticking things wildly off your African bucket list.

-What to do and how to do it
+What to do in the Garden Route and how to do it

 For the perfect excuse to keep pedalling or trail running for hours, head to the Garden Route Trail Park.
 Open from dawn until dusk, enjoy exploring the endless trails that weave through ancient forests at the foot of the Outeniqua Mountains and the Karatara River Gorge.